 Cooke also takes a similarly stark approach to the visuals (no pun intended).
 Besides employing an art style that recalls the jazz flyers and cocktail scene of the ’60s, he also uses a limited and muted color palette of white, black, and blue-ish gray.

-The thing is, by condensing Stark’s original novel — which Cooke does here by cutting to the chase — Slayground, even more than its predecessors, work best if you’ve already read the original novel or are planning to (which is why Slayground is also not as good as its predecessors).
+by condensing Stark’s original novel — which Cooke does here by cutting to the chase — Slayground, even more than its predecessors, work best if you’ve already read the original novel or are planning to (which is why Slayground is also not as good as its predecessors).
 It’s not like a Cliff’s Notes version or anything, nor is it a superficial take on the book, but it’s not a complete adaptation.
 Which, of course, might be Cooke’s intent; to not replace Stark’s novel in your reading list but as a companion piece for those who’ve already read the original novel.
 (Which may be why IDW have announced plans to publish hardcover editions of Stark’s novels, in order, with some color illustrations thrown in for good measure.)

 If so, this take on Slayground is quite good, as it not only presents this enticing tale with equally inviting visuals, but does so in a way that befits the visually-oriented medium of the graphic novel.
 After all, a picture of a guy standing there, trying to figure out how he’s going to get out of this mess, isn’t going to be interesting for long, no matter how talented the artist.